A River Runs Through It

 It was windy and snowing at varying levels of intensity for most of the time I took photos.
 Things were still a bit green, but I’m quite pleased with my photo here.

 I just love the color of the waters.
-Not sure, but there must be a copper deposit uphill to yield the aqua color to the waters.
+Not sure, but there must be a mineral deposit uphill to yield the aqua color to the waters.
 I don’t believe the river is glacially fed.

 No filters were used in this shot.